< Back to results

 Accreditation

-This program is accredited by the Australian Pharmacy Council and is approved by the Pharmacy Board of Australia as a qualification leading to registration as a pharmacist in Australia.
+This program is accredited by the Australian Pharmacy Council, opens in a new window and is approved by the Pharmacy Board of Australia, opens in a new window as a qualification leading to registration as a pharmacist in Australia.

-Upon completion of an Australian Pharmacy Council accredited and Pharmacy Board of Australia approved program, graduates are required to complete the Pharmacy Board of Australia’s registration requirements to be eligible to apply for pharmacist registration in Australia.
+Upon completion of an Australian Pharmacy Council accredited and Pharmacy Board of Australia approved program, graduates are required to complete the Pharmacy Board of Australia’s registration requirements, opens in a new window to be eligible to apply for pharmacist registration in Australia.

 Currently to be eligible to apply for general registration as a pharmacist, you must have successfully completed an approved intern training program, undertaken 1824 hours of supervised practice and have passed the Pharmacy Board of Australia’s written and oral examinations.